-- Don’t over-spend on your 0% purchase card.
+Do not over-spend on your 0% purchase card.
 If you are unable to repay the entire balance before the introductory rate ends, your interest will skyrocket.

-- As with balance transfer cards and other credit cards, always ensure that you remain within your credit limit and make your minimum repayment on time.
+As with balance transfer cards and other credit cards, always ensure that you remain within your credit limit and make your minimum repayment on time.
 Any failure to comply with the terms of your credit agreement will see you forfeit your preferential introductory rate immediately, leaving you with a balance repayable at high standard interest rates.

-- Never use your 0% purchase card to withdraw cash, as this is not considered a ‘purchase’.
+Never use your 0% purchase card to withdraw cash, as this is not considered a ‘purchase’.
 There will be a fee to pay for such a transaction, and interest will be charged immediately – and often at a higher rate than the standard APR.
 If you need to take out cash on your credit card, it may be better to apply for a money transfer card, where cash can be transferred to your bank account and paid off interest-free over a period.
 Money transfers do charge a fee, though – usually between 2% and 5%.

-- Purchases carried out abroad are not usually included in your 0% purchase deal – so there may be some hefty fees and interest will become payable on that spend immediately at the standard APR.
+Purchases carried out abroad are not usually included in your 0% purchase deal – so there may be some hefty fees and interest will become payable on that spend immediately at the standard APR.

 Balance transfer & purchase cards offer the best of both worlds – an interest-free period on both balance transfers and purchases.
-Usually you’ll get the same 0% interest-free period for both purchases and balance transfers, though the duration is usually shorter than a market-leading card that only does one thing.
-Balance transfer & purchase cards are ideal if you plan to use your credit card for both transferring debt and spending.
+Usually, you’ll get the same 0% interest-free period for both purchases and balance transfers.
+However, the 0% APR period is usually shorter than a card that only offers 0% interest on one thing.

 Make sure you check your credit rating before applying, remain within your credit limit, make your minimum payment on time, and try to ensure that you’ve paid off the balance in full before the end of the introductory period.

-If these golden rules are followed you can emerge debt-free – and then perhaps your next credit card can be something much more rewarding, such as a cashback card, reward card, or even an airmile credit card – the sky’s the limit!
+If these golden rules are followed you can emerge debt-free – and then perhaps your next credit card can be something much more rewarding, such as a cashback card, reward card, or even an air mile credit card – the sky’s the limit!